Hymns to Varuna from the Rig-Veda - Book I

 Are Powers who merit highest laud.

-their protection may we gain great store of wealth, and
+6 Through their protection may we gain great store of wealth, and heap it up

 Enough and still to spare, be ours.